jakub-swiniarski/dwm/README.md

 **See more in config.h**

 ### Volume control (PulseAudio)
-- Alt + F1 - mute the sound
+- Super + F1 - mute the sound
-- Alt + F2 - decrease the volume
+- Super + F2 - decrease the volume
-- Alt + F3 - increase the volume
+- Super + F3 - increase the volume